 Consequently, sailors needed a pair of words that could denote the right or left side of the ship regardless of their position, so they introduced the terms port and starboard.

-But how did port and starboard come into being, and when exactly did sailors start using this system?
+So, how did port and starboard come into being, and when exactly did sailors start using this system?

 A nautical history lesson